 Again, there is a lot of information online.
 Let someone else’s success help you.
 Review a few meal plans and decide on one that fits you.
 Or merge a few plans together to create your own.
 The idea is that you don’t have to create your whole meal plan alone.
 There’s lots of creative and delicious ideas to borrow from.

-There are also a plethora of meal planning applications.
+There are also a plethora of meal planning app options.
 Some of them come with templates to start from, recipe ideas, or even links to your local grocery store.
 You can see what is on sale in your local market and build a meal plan off that.

 Lastly, ask friends and family.
 This is especially true if you enjoyed a meal a friend cooked.
 If there’s one thing I’ve learned from my mother, is that people love it when you ask for a recipe.
 It shows you enjoyed their cooking, so they’re happy to share.

 6. Use a Healthy Meal Delivery Service